Relocation Lawyer in Ohio

 Hire An Experienced Lawyer To Help You Throughout This Process

-Modifying a parenting plan in order to work around one parent moving out of state can be a complicated legal process, but at Grossman Law Offices, our Ohio family law lawyers have decades of experience doing just that.
+Modifying a parenting plan in order to work around one parent moving out of state can be a complicated legal process, but at Grossman Law Offices, our relocation lawyers in Columbus have decades of experience doing just that.
 Set up a case consultation with a member of our firm by filling out our online form today, or discuss your situation over the phone by calling us at (614) 344-4311.
 We understand just how stressful it can be to fight to remain part of your children’s lives, and we are committed to fighting for your rights in order to secure you the outcome you need.